 1. Mitochondrial DNA supports deep phylogeographic lineages in Moroccan Acanthodactylus erythrurus

 Using 776 bp of the ND4 mitochondrial gene, we recovered a relatively well supported phylogenetic tree (Figure 1, Figure S1), fully consistent with the analyses of the same data by Miralles et al. (2020).
 Particularly, the monophyly of the “Ibero-Moroccan” (IM) clade is fully supported (aLRT = 100), and this group is further divided into 11 phylogeographic lineages with aLRT support >90 (Figure 1, Table 1), namely (from north to south): 1) the northern Atlantic coast (N-Atl, from Souk-Tnine to Larache); 2) the northern part of the Rif mountains (N-Rif, from Martil to Ketama); 3) the southern part of the Rif (S-Rif, Tazzeka and the North of Ifrane); 4) the coastal population of Moulay-Bousselham (M-Bou); 5) the coastal populations of Blad-Dendoun and Mehdia (Blad-Mehd); 6) the inner-most parts of the Middle-Atlas mountains (Mid-Atl1, around Azrou and Ifrane); 7) the rest of the Middle-Atlas mountains (Mid-Atl2, from Oulmès to Ouaourioud and Boumia); 8) the population of Sidi-Yahia (S-Yah); 9) the coastal population of Sidi-Boumaine (S-Bou); 10) the populations surrounding Marrakech (Mara; including Sidi-Chiker and Timlite) and 11) the Southern Atlantic coast (S-Atl; from Ouled-Ghanem south to Essaouira).
-All lineages are geographically isolated by sampling gaps, except for lineages 3 and 6 which enter in contact in the north of Ifrane.
-Of the three samples from this locality, two belong to lineage 3 and one to lineage 6 (Figure S1).

-The 11 lineages cluster into three main clades: i) Mara, S-Atl, S-Bou; ii) Rif N, Rif S (as well as the Iberian samples) and iii) N-Atl, M-Bou, Blad-Mehd, Mid-Atl1, Mid-Atl2.
+All lineages are geographically isolated by sampling gaps, except for S-Rif and Mid-Atl1, which come into contact north of Ifrane (Middle-Atlas).
+Of the three samples from this locality, two cluster with the former and one with the latter (see Doniol-Valcroze et al. 2022 and Figure S1).The 11 lineages cluster into three main clades: i) Mara, S-Atl, S-Bou; ii) Rif N, Rif S (as well as the Iberian samples) and iii) N-Atl, M-Bou, Blad-Mehd, Mid-Atl1, Mid-Atl2.
 The aLRT support for these clades ranges from 77 to 100, but the relationships among them remain unresolved.
-Finally, S-Yah harbors a remarkably divergent mitochondrial lineage with a basal position within the Moroccan populations of the A. erythrurus group.
+Finally, S-Yah harbors a remarkably divergent mitochondrial lineage, which is basal to all other Moroccan mitochondrial clades of A. erythrurus.